 The preschool program is a full six-and-a-half hour school day at either a BPS school or at a community early learning center.

 How do I enroll my child at a UPK provider?
 Does it cost money?

-To enroll your child at a UPK-affiliated community provider for this current school year, please complete this UPK Interest Form online and contact please contact Joelle Auguste, Boston UPK Family Engagement & Comprehensive Services Manager for Boston Public Schools, to discuss your available UPK options.
-Her email is firstname.lastname@example.org and her phone number is 617-635-9063.
+To enroll your child at a UPK-affiliated provider for this current school year, please complete this UPK Interest Form online and someone from the Boston Public Schools Department of Early Childhood will reach out to you.

 For school year 2020-2021, Mayor Marty Walsh announced in April 2019 that the City of Boston will invest $15 million to fund the creation of 750 high-quality UPK seats.
 Application and enrollment information for 2020-21 UPK seats will be released sometime in January 2020.

 To learn more about Boston's UPK program, please visit the Boston Public Schools Department of Early Childhood website.